algorithmunmasked/ChatLog_Viewer/README.md

 ## License

-This is a standalone tool for personal use.
-Share and modify as needed.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support